 Transit has GTFS – and curb lanes have CurbLR.
 Created by SharedStreets, a project of the non-profit organization Open Transport Partnership, CurbLR is written in a simple, lightweight format that is still comprehensive enough to represent every specific type of curb regulation, like “No Parking, Mondays and Thursdays 4-6PM, due to parking space yoga class” or “Free Parking for Scooters with Dogs Only”.

 Mapping The Curb

-CurbLR describes the location of a curb rule as the distance from the start of the block – so to collect CurbLR formatted regulation data you’ll need a linear referencing survey tool.
+CurbLR describes the location of a curb rule as the distance from the start of the block – so to collect CurbLR formatted curb regulation data you’ll need a linear referencing survey tool.
 SharedStreets provides these in the form of little measuring wheels called CurbWheels.
-They also have iOS and Android apps to automaticaly convert the regulations you find to CurbLR here.
+They also have iOS and Android apps to automatically convert the regulations you find to CurbLR here.

 Or, if you’re feeling adventurous, you could create CurbLR data without any of these tools— just head out with a pal and a measuring tape, and get friendly with the CurbLR data format.

 Once you’ve collected some curb regulations for your block, your street, or your neighbourhood, you can upload your CurbLR data to a public repository via GitHub.
 That way, other people in your city can use your work to study the curb, lobby the city for better curb regulations, and make cool apps.

 What Could We Do With Open Curb Data?

 What, indeed.
 So far, we don’t know of any cities that have open curb data.
 But here are some ideas we have, based in part on what folks have done with GTFS: